vineetgupta1991/react-helmes/README.md

 ## Assumptions

-- The ui will only store and update records in the table.
+- The UI will only store and update records in the table.
 - In order to update the record, the name should be same, the sector can change.
 If the name is      different, then new record will be entered in the database.

 ## .env.local